Azure/azure-functions-python-extensions/azurefunctions-extensions-bindings-blob/README.md

 ```

 ### Bind to the SDK-type
-The Azure Functions Extension Blob library for Python allows you to create a function app with a Blob Trigger or
+The Azure Functions Extensions Bindings Blob library for Python allows you to create a function app with a Blob Trigger or
 Blob Input and define the type as a BlobClient, ContainerClient, or StorageStreamDownloader.
 Instead of receiving
 an InputStream, when the function is executed, the type returned will be the defined SDK-type and have all of the
 properties and methods available as seen in the Azure Storage Blob library for Python.